jmaczan/pff/README.md

 # pff
-Examine Internet connection quality and status in terminal
+Examine your Internet connection quality in terminal

 ## Troubleshooting
 Issue: